TomeMD/CPUPowerWatcher/README.md

                                                          in key=value format.

   -o, --output <dir>       Directory (absolute path) to store log files.
+[Default: ./log] --base                    Get base measurements before stress tests to have idle consumption and overhead metrics.
-[Default: ./log] --add-io-noise           Run fio to make random reads/writes over specified target while running the specified
+  --add-io-noise           Run fio to make random reads/writes over specified target while running the specified
                            workload.
 Use --fio-target to specify target directory.
 This option is not compatible with fio tests.